Skip to content

 claustrum

-A tiny, dependency-light Go daemon — a clean-room reimplementation of the small daemon that hosts a remote Claude Code session over SSH.
-It is, in one binary: a local CLI-version manager, a process supervisor, and a JSON-RPC multiplexer (with a replay buffer) over an AF_UNIX socket.
+A tiny, dependency-light Go daemon.
+It is a clean-room reimplementation of the small daemon that hosts a remote Claude Code session over SSH.
+One binary holds three parts: a local CLI-version manager, a process supervisor, and a JSON-RPC multiplexer with a replay buffer over an AF_UNIX socket.

 The one hard rule